sbanik2/elastML/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License
-CASTING is distributed under MIT License.
+elastML is distributed under MIT License.
 See `LICENSE` for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>